busathlab/mdlab/docs/namd_lab2.md

 Other restraints implemented include a barrier restraint to keep water molecules away from the hydrophobic lipid regions, dihedral restraints on lipids, etc.

 #### Extracting CHARMM-GUI output
-Now that "charmm-gui.tgz" is in your NAMD lab 2 directory, execute the following command: `tar -xvf charmm-gui.tgz`.
+Now that `charmm-gui.tgz` is in your NAMD lab 2 directory, execute the following command: `tar -xvf charmm-gui.tgz`.
 This will extract the contents of the compressed file (analagous to unzipping a .zip file in Windows).

 This will create a directory called "charmm-gui" that contains all of the files used by CHARMM-GUI and the automatically generated input files for NAMD.

 #### Submitting NAMD GPU jobs

 NAMD performs very well on standard Linux clusters, but is particularly fast when used on nodes with GPU's.
-A sample submission script titled "bash.pt1_equilibrate.sh" is provided for you, let's go ahead and start digging into it.
+A sample submission script titled `bash.pt1_equilibrate.sh` is provided for you, let's go ahead and start digging into it.
 Open the file and examine its contents.

 You will see some familiar lines near the start that tell the scheduler what resources to ask for:
 ```bash